i3-sol/kingsley.sh/content/posts/2020/i-built-a-table.md

         </div>
         <div class="gallery-item">
           <div class="gallery-item__child gallery-item__child--body">
+            <p>Some piece had nails, some did but were the best fit.
+I sorted to make them fit the best I could, shortened certain pieces, then cut the ends of at 45&deg;.</p>
-            <p>After having cut the wood ends at 45&deg;, I as able to make the chevron pattern pretty easy on the floor to get a rough idea on dimensions.</p>
+            <p>After having cut ends, I as able to make the chevron pattern pretty easy on the floor to get a rough idea on dimensions.</p>
           </div>
           <div class="gallery-item__child gallery-item__child--figure">
             <img src="/i/posts/i-built-a-table/4-planning-out.jpg" alt="planning the table design" />